Vacuum stability conditions of the general two-Higgs-doublet potential: Vacuum stability of the general 2HDM potential

 \begin{remark} \em Four analytical sufficient conditions are following: \begin{itemize} \item[(1)] $\textbf{Re}\lambda_6=\textbf{Re}\lambda_7=0$, the conditions (\textbf{I}) and (\textbf{III}); \item[(2)] $\textbf{Re}\lambda_6\ne0$ or $\textbf{Re}\lambda_7\ne0$, the conditions (\textbf{II}) and (\textbf{III}); \item[(3)] the conditions $(\textbf{IV}')$ and (\textbf{III}); \item[(4)] the conditions (\textbf{IV}). \end{itemize}

 These analytical sufficient conditions are obtained from the real and imaginary parts of complex numbers, not only dependent of the norm.
 So they are different from the ones of Bahl et.al.\cite{BCCIW}.
-For example, That is, these parameters meet the conditions (\textbf{I}) and (\textbf{III}), which means $V_4(\Phi_1,\Phi_2)\geq0$.
-It is obvious that the conditions $(\textbf{IV}')$ and (\textbf{III}) are fulfiled also.
+For example, That is, these parameters meet the condition (\textbf{IV}), which means $V_4(\Phi_1,\Phi_2)\geq0$.
 However, they can't satisfy the condition Eq.
 (5.20) of Bahl et.al.\cite{BCCIW}, i.e.